-Crockpot Mulled Wine combines mulling spices and red wine in the slow cooker for the perfect warm weather drink!
-Includes tips for picking the right wine!
+This simple mulled wine recipe is easy make in the crockpot!
+This easy slow cooker mulled wine combines mulling spices and red wine in the slow cooker for the perfect cold weather drink!

 What type of wine should I use for Mulled Wine?

-For mulled wine, you need to select a dry red.
-I recommend a California Merlot, Red Zinfandel or Cabernet Sauvignon.
+For mulled wine, I think the best wine is a dry wine.
+I recommend a California Merlot, Red Zinfandel, Pinot Noir or Cabernet Sauvignon.
 These wines have a bold flavor that will compliment the mulling spices.
-Choosing a delicately flavored wine may result in an imbalanced mulled wine that tastes too heavily of the mulling spices.
+Choosing a delicately flavored wine may result in an imbalanced mulled wine that tastes too heavily of the mulling spices and not enough wine taste.

 Can you freeze Mulled Wine?